Planarity of compactifications of $\mathbb{R}$ with arc-like remainder: Proofs of the main theorems

-The next result is a stronger variant of Theorem~1.1 of \cite{ammerlaan-anusic-hoehn2024}, in which we take additional care to produce an embedding of an arc-like continuum $X$ in the half-plane $\mathbb{H}$ which can be covered by chains of round disks (i.e.\ balls in $\mathbb{R}^2$) of arbitrarily small mesh.
-We remark that the assumption that $x_n = \pm 1$ for only finitely many $n$ in Proposition~\ref{prop:plane} could be removed, but we include it to keep the proof clean; the case where $x_n = \pm 1$ for infinitely many $n$ (which implies $x$ is an endpoint of $X$) will not be needed in the application of Proposition~\ref{prop:plane} below.
+The next result is a stronger variant of Theorem~1.1 of \cite{ammerlaan-anusic-hoehn2024}, in which we take additional care to produce an embedding of an arc-like continuum $X$ in the half-plane $\mathbb{H}$ which can be covered by chains of round disks (i.e., balls in $\mathbb{R}^2$) of arbitrarily small mesh.
+We remark that the assumption that $x_n = \pm 1$ for only finitely many $n$ in Proposition~\ref{prop:plane} could be removed, but we include it to keep the proof clean; the case where $x_n = \pm 1$ for infinitely many $n$ (which implies $x$ is an endpoint of $X$ -- see the proof of Theorem~\ref{thm:ray} below) will not be needed in the application of Proposition~\ref{prop:plane} below.

 \begin{prop} Let $X = \varprojlim \langle [-1,1],f_n \rangle$ be an arc-like continuum, let $x = \langle x_1,x_2,\ldots \rangle \in X$, and suppose that $x_n = \pm 1$ for only finitely many $n$.
 Then there exists an embedding $e \colon X \to \mathbb{H}$ with $e(x) = (0,0)$ and such that for any $\varepsilon > 0$, there exists an $\varepsilon$-chain cover $\mathcal{C}$ of $e(X)$ satisfying: \begin{enumerate} \item each $U \in \mathcal{C}$ is a round disk in the plane; and \item there exists a unique element $L \in \mathcal{C}$ such that $(0,0) \in L$. \end{enumerate} \end{prop}